Your relocated Dallas business runs on SaaS that almost fits, and 'almost' is costing you

 How to choose a developer in Dallas

 The best partner argues with you about scope, telling you which pieces to buy rather than build.
 Ask for a project where they talked a client out of custom work; the answer reveals integrity.
 Push on their integration track record, because for a merged operation the orchestration layer is the whole game.
 Dallas buyers respect scale and a confident pitch, so make them substantiate it with specifics about your telecom and logistics workflows.
-A strong team connects custom software to your ERP (Enterprise Resource Planning), custom CRM (Customer Relationship Management), and business intelligence dashboards so the differentiation you build feeds the systems you already run.
+A strong team connects custom software to your ERP (Enterprise Resource Planning), custom CRM (Customer Relationship Management), and business intelligence (BI) dashboards so the differentiation you build feeds the systems you already run.

 - The manual middle disappears; software does the copying and reconciling people do now